i thank You God for most this amazing

 This poem was originally published in Xaipe1 (New York: Oxford University Press, 1950), reissued in 2004 by Liveright, an imprint of W.W.
 Norton & Company.
 Reprinted here by permission of the publisher.
 Copyright expires 2045.

 Edward Estlin Cummings (1894–1962), known as E. E. Cummings,2 is one of America’s most famous twentieth-century poets.
-Born in Cambridge, Massachusetts, he was raised in the Unitarian faith—a pastor’s son—with its emphasis on the oneness of God.
+Born in Cambridge, Massachusetts, he was raised, a pastor’s son, in the Unitarian faith, which emphasizes the oneness of God.
 As an adult he wed this spiritual framework to Emersonian transcendentalism, a philosophical movement that celebrates humanity and nature.
 Elements from these two complementary traditions can be detected in his praise poem “i thank You God for most this amazing,” in which the natural world triggers an awakening to Truth.
 And for Cummings, Truth is a person, a “You” with a capital Y.

 He does this, too, in stanza three with “human merely being.”
 He adds the suffix -ly to the adjective “mere” and places it right in the middle of an open compound so that instead of “mere human being” we have a unique word combination that invites deeper thought.
 This syntactical shift converts the word “being” from a noun to a verb.